asaadco/systems_cs341/README.md

 # [CS341] Experimental Grib 2 Repository

 This repo contains modified code from ECCODES library.
-The modified codefile is jpeg2000_encode.
+The modified codefile is grib_openjpeg_encoding.c.
 This repository is not intended for consumer use and is only for developmental purposes.
 The goals of this project are the following:

 * [**Analysis**] Understand the architecture of Grib2 and how the methods are connected
 * [**Implementation**] Reconstruct Grib2 JP2000 encoder and decoder methods so that